-The Governing Body recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
-The Governing Body will not tolerate harassment or victimisation and will take action to protect employees when they have a genuine concern.
+The Governing Board recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
+The Governing Board will not tolerate harassment or victimisation and will act to protect employees when they have a genuine concern.